Ben Tudhope: Career

 Tudhope's older sister Annabel introduced him to snowboarding in 2009.
 Annabel has competed on the World Snowboard Tour, and his other sister Phoebe has competed for Australia in mogul skiing.

 His Winter Paralympics path began in 2011 when Peter Baff, the head coach of Perisher's Winter Sports Club alerted Peter Higgins, Australia's Paralympic snowboard team head coach, of his ability even though he was not tall.
 In 2014, Tudhope was 150 cm tall, and his French-made snowboard is 141 cm long.

-Ben competed in the 2013 European Cup to qualify for the 2014 Winter Paralympics.
+He competed in the 2013 European Cup to qualify for the 2014 Winter Paralympics.
 Due to his age, his mother Melissa has accompanied him to overseas competitions.
 He trains at Perisher Ski Resort, and undertakes dryland training at Monster Skatepark in the Sydney suburb of Homebush.
 In 2013, he was an Amelia McGuiness Australian Snowsports Development Foundation scholarship holder.

 Tudhope's selection for the 2014 Winter Paralympics in Sochi at the age of 14 meant that he became Australia's youngest Winter Paralympian, replacing Mitchell Gourley.

 He was the youngest competitor at the 2014 Winter Paralympic Games from any country.
 He finished 10th out of 33 competitors in the Men's Para-snowboard Cross, and was chosen to carry the Australian flag at the closing ceremony.

 In 2017, Tudhope became part of the Sport Australia Hall of Fame Scholarship and Mentoring Program which included him being mentored by former Australian rugby union captain Nick Farr-Jones.

 At the 2018 Winter Paralympics, Tudhope finished seventh in the banked slalom SB-LL2 and tenth in the snowboard cross SB-LL2.

 At the 2019 World Para Snowboard Championships, Pyha, Finland, Tudhope won the silver medal in Men's Snowboard Cross LL2 and finished fourth in the Men's Banked Slalom LL2.

-Tudhope won the silver medal in the men's snowboard cross SB-LL2 and bronze medal in the men's dual banked slalom SB-LL2 event at the 2021 World Para Snow Sports Championships held in Lillehammer, Norway.
+Tudhope won the silver medal in the men's snowboard cross SB-LL2 and the bronze medal in the men's dual banked slalom SB-LL2 event at the 2021 World Para Snow Sports Championships held in Lillehammer, Norway.

 At the 2022 Winter Paralympics in Beijing, Tudhope won the bronze medal in the men's snowboard cross SB-LL2 and finished ninth in the men's snowboard banked slalom SB-LL2 event.

-Tudehope won the gold medal in the Men's Snowboard Cross SB-LL2 at the 2023 World Para Snowboard Championships held at La Molina.
+Tudehope won the gold medal in the Men's Snowboard Cross SB-LL2 and the bronze medal in the Men's Dual Banked Snowboard SB-LL2 at the 2023 World Para Snowboard Championships held at La Molina.